Plan to manage costs for Azure OpenAI Service

 Create budgets

-You can create budgets to manage costs and create alerts that automatically notify stakeholders of spending anomalies and overspending risks.
+You can create budgets to manage costs and create alerts that notify stakeholders of spending anomalies and overspending risks.
 Alerts are based on spending compared to budget and cost thresholds.
-Budgets and alerts are created for Azure subscriptions and resource groups, so they're useful as part of an overall cost monitoring strategy.
+You create budgets and alerts for Azure subscriptions and resource groups.
+They're useful as part of an overall cost monitoring strategy.

-Budgets can be created with filters for specific resources or services in Azure if you want more granularity present in your monitoring.
-Filters help ensure that you don't accidentally create new resources that cost you additional money.
+You can create budgets with filters for specific resources or services in Azure if you want more granularity present in your monitoring.
+Filters help ensure that you don't accidentally create new resources that cost you more money.
 For more information about the filter options available when you create a budget, see Group and filter options.

 Important

-While OpenAI has an option for hard limits that will prevent you from going over your budget, Azure OpenAI does not currently provide this functionality.
-You are able to kick off automation from action groups as part of your budget notifications to take more advanced actions, but this requires additional custom development on your part.
+While OpenAI has an option for hard limits that prevent you from going over your budget, Azure OpenAI doesn't currently provide this functionality.
+You can kick off automation from action groups as part of your budget notifications to take more advanced actions, but this requires additional custom development on your part.

 Export cost data

-You can also export your cost data to a storage account.
-This is helpful when you need or others to do additional data analysis for costs.
+You can also export your cost data to a storage account, which is helpful when you need others to do extra data analysis for costs.
 For example, a finance team can analyze the data using Excel or Power BI.
 You can export your costs on a daily, weekly, or monthly schedule and set a custom date range.
-Exporting cost data is the recommended way to retrieve cost datasets.
+We recommend exporting cost data as the way to retrieve cost datasets.

 Next steps